Frederic G. Melcher: Bookstores and bookmen

 Melcher proposed the Caldecott Medal in 1937 to honor children's picture books.
 Named for British illustrator Randolph Caldecott, the medal is presented annually for the "most distinguished picture book for children".

 In 1945, Melcher had worked in the book industry for 50 years.
 A celebration was held in his honor at the Waldorf-Astoria Hotel in New York City.

-He was awarded Honorary Membership in the American Library Association.
+Melcher was awarded American Library Association Honorary Membership in 1945.
 A collection of essays about his life was published to commemorate this event and he was awarded a medal from The American Institute of Graphic Arts:

 In recognition of his many-sided contributions to the Graphic Arts through 50 years, his patient and judicial sponsorship of worthy causes, international as well as national; his continuing kindly encouragement of young men and women first entering the world of books; and his tireless, accomplished, and successful efforts to make known and to maintain high standards of bookmaking.

 Melcher resigned as president of R.R.
 Bowker in 1958 to become chairman of the board.
 In 1962 he received the Regina Medal from the Catholic Library Association "in recognition of a lifetime contribution to children's literature".